firebase/flutterfire/CONTRIBUTING.md

 6. Run `melos publish` to dry run and confirm all packages are publishable.
 7. After successful dry run, commit all changes with the signature "chore(release): prepare for release".
 8. Run `git push origin [RELEASE BRANCH NAME]` & open pull request for review on GitHub.
+9. Ping @kevinthecheung to get the changelog in Firebase releases.
-9. After successful review and merge of the pull request, switch to `master` branch locally, & run `git pull origin master`.
+10. After successful review and merge of the pull request, switch to `master` branch locally, & run `git pull origin master`.
-10. Run `melos publish --no-dry-run --git-tag-version` to now publish to Pub.dev.
+11. Run `melos publish --no-dry-run --git-tag-version` to now publish to Pub.dev.
-11. Run `git push --tags` to push tags to repository.
+12. Run `git push --tags` to push tags to repository.

 ### Graduate packages